blackat/blackat.github.io/_posts/2019-10-15-how-angular-bootstrap.md

 The Virtual DOM is something *not official*, no specification is provided *differently* from DOM and shadow DOM.

-It is a *copy*{: .italic-red-text } of the original DOM as a *plain JavaScript object* so that it can be modified how many times we want without affecting the real DOM.
+It is a *copy*{: .italic-red-text } of the original DOM as a *plain JavaScript object (JSON)* so that it can be modified how many times we want without affecting the real DOM.
 The Virtual DOM can be divided in chunks so that it is easier to *diffing*{: .italic-red-text } the changes.

 #### Example